-To make allowance for the cost (or part of the cost) of acquiring or selling assets for a fund (transaction costs), under the trust deed we can adjust the unit price upwards (by establishing a buy price) or downwards (by establishing a sell price).
+To make allowance for the cost (or part of the cost) of acquiring or selling assets for a fund (transaction costs), under the Trust Deed we can adjust the unit price upwards (by establishing a buy price) or downwards (by establishing a sell price).
 We can determine this allowance, and whether or when it is applied.
 These allowances (if any) are retained by the funds and not by us.
-We currently do not apply buy/sell prices.
+We currently do not apply this allowance when calculating unit prices.